Will Delta-9 THC Show Up in a Drug Test?

 What is Delta-9 THC?

 Before diving into the nitty-gritty of drug tests, let’s quickly recap THC.
-Delta-9 THC, more simply known as THC, is the primary psychoactive compound found in cannabis plants, including hemp.
-It’s the chemical responsible for that euphoric feeling, also known as the high, that you’re undoubtedly familiar with if you’ve been enjoying any of our THC products.
+Delta-9 THC, or simply THC, is the primary psychoactive compound in cannabis plants, including hemp.
+It’s the chemical responsible for that euphoric feeling, also known as the high.
+You must be undoubtedly familiar with it if you’ve been enjoying any of our THC products.
 If you want a more in-depth explanation, don’t forget to check it out in our Cannabinoid Education Series.

-The gist is that delta-9 THC is the cannabinoid that causes you to feel high, and it can be found in both legal cannabis products and legal hemp products.
-To make it easy on you, cannabis and hemp are the same thing, but hemp and cannabis are terms used to identify a plant based on how much THC it contains.
-That said, hemp is the stuff that can legally only have up to 0.3% THC by dry weight, while cannabis is the stuff that contains anything over that.
+The gist is that delta-9 THC, or D9, is the cannabinoid that causes you to feel high, and it can be found in both legal cannabis products and legal hemp products.
+To make it easy, think of cannabis and hemp as the same plant.
+We use the terms “hemp” and “cannabis” to identify it based on its THC content.
+That said, hemp can legally contain only up to 0.3% THC by dry weight.
+Cannabis contains anything over that amount.

-Even though the 2018 Farm Bill legalized hemp products as long as they contain less than 0.3% THC, the cannabinoid itself is still illegal on a federal level.
-That said, there are a lot of organized sports or workplaces that won’t allow you to have THC in your system or states where even federally legal hemp-derived THC is illegal.
+Even though the 2018 Farm Bill legalized hemp products with less than 0.3% THC, the cannabinoid itself remains illegal at the federal level.
+That said, many organized sports and workplaces don’t allow THC in your system, and some states ban hemp-derived THC even though it’s federally legal.
 It’s complicated— we know!
-But all that is to say that the last thing you want is to test positive for THC while working somewhere with a zero-tolerance policy.
+All that is to say, you don’t want to test positive for THC.
+This is especially true if you work somewhere with a zero-tolerance policy.

 Does Delta-9 THC Show Up in Drug Tests?

 Absolutely, THC does show up on drug tests.
 But what exactly are these tests detecting?
 They’re after THC metabolites, which are the byproducts of your body processing THC.
-THC on its own isn’t detectable, so they’re testing for the byproducts left behind when your body processes THC that last in your system for a longer time to pinpoint how long ago you used THC and how much of it you used.
+THC on its own isn’t detectable.
+So they’re testing for the byproducts left behind when your body processes THC.
+As it lasts in your system for a longer time, the test can pinpoint how long ago you used THC and how much of it you used.

-These tests pick up metabolites, so remember that other forms of THC, such as delta-8 THC, delta-10 THC, THCp, and even HHC, may potentially cause a failed drug test.
+These tests detect metabolites.
+Other forms of THC—such as delta-8 THC, delta-10 THC, THCp, and even HHC—can also cause a failed drug test.
 [1] These compounds are structurally similar to THC and follow the same metabolic pathways, so even though they’re not delta-9 THC, they might still cause those metabolites to appear and flag you positive.

 a THC joint on a green background